2025 Minnesota Motorcycle Permit Test 15

 Passing Score

-25. When riding behind a car, you should:
+25. When a vehicle attempts to pass you from behind, you should:

 Explanation